 Tariff refers to the amount of money the consumer has to pay for making the power available to them at their homes.
 Tariff system takes into account various factors to calculate the total cost of the electricity.

-Let us first discuss about the tariff of electricity for the consumer i.e the cost consumer pay to the DISCOMS.
-The total cost levied on the consumer is divided into 3 parts usually referred as 3 part tariff system.
+Let us first discuss the tariff of electricity for the consumer i.e the cost consumer pay to the DISCOMS.
+The total cost levied on the consumer is divided into three parts usually referred as 3 part tariff system.

-Here a = fixed cost independent of the maximum demand and actually energy consumed.
-This cost takes into account the cost of land, labor, interest on capital cost, depreciation etc.
+Here, a = fixed cost independent of the maximum demand and energy consumed.
+This cost takes into account the cost of land, labor, interest on capital cost, depreciation, etc.

-c = a constant which when multiplied by by actual energy consumed KW-h gives the running cost.
-This takes into account the cost of fuel consumed in producing power.
+c = a constant which when multiplied by actual energy consumed KW-h gives the running cost which8m takes into account the cost of fuel consumed in producing power.

 Thus the total amount paid by the consumer depends on its maximum demand, actual energy consumed plus some constant sum of money.

-Now electrical energy is generally expressed in terms of unit, and 1 unit = 1 KW-hr (1 kw of power consumed for 1 hr).
+Now electrical energy is expressed regarding unit, and 1 unit = 1 kW-hr (1 KW of power consumed for one hr).

-Let us now discuss about the tariff system existent in India for the DISCOMS.
-It is regulated by CERC (central electricity regulatory commission).
+Let us now discuss the tariff system existent in India for the DISCOMS.
+CERC (Central Electricity Regulatory Commission) regulates this.
 This tariff system is called availability based tariff (ABT).

 The fixed charge is same as that discussed above.
-The capacity charge is for making the power available to them and depends on the capacity of plant and the third one is UI.
+The capacity charge is for making the power available to them and depends on the capacity of the plant, and the third one is UI.
 To understand the UI charges let us see the mechanism.

 Mechanism of ABT

-• The generating stations commit a day ahead about the schedule power which they can provide to the regional load dispatch centre (RLDC).
+- The generating stations commit a day ahead of the scheduled power which they can provide to the regional load dispatch center (RLDC).

-If every things goes well, power demand is equal to power supplied and the system is stable and frequency is 50 Hz.
+If everything goes well, power demand is equal to power supplied and the system is stable and frequency is 50 Hz.
 But practically this rarely happens.
-One or more state overdraws or one or more GS under supplies.
-This led to deviation in frequency and system stability.
-If demand is more than supply frequency dips from normal and vice verse.
+One or more state overdraws or one or more GS under supplies and these lead to deviation in frequency and system stability.
+If demand is more than supply frequency that dips from the normal and vice verse.

-UI charges are incentive provided or penalties imposed on the generating stations.
+UI charges are incentives provided or penalties imposed on the generating stations.
 If the frequency is less than 50 Hz, implies demand is more than supply, then the GS which supplies more power to the system than committed is given incentives.
-On the other hand, if frequency is above 50 Hz, implying supply is more than demand, incentives are provided to GS for backing up the generating power.
-Hence it tries to maintains the system stable.
+On the other hand, if the frequency is above 50 Hz, implying supply is more than demand, incentives are provided to GS for backing up the generating power.
+Hence it tries to maintain the system stable.

-Time of day: Usually during day period the demand for power is very high and the supply remains the same.
-Consumers are discouraged to use excess power by making the cost high.
-Contrary to that during night time, demand is less compared to supply and hence consumers are encouraged to use power by providing it at cheaper rate.
+Time of Day: Usually during day period the demand for power is very high, and the supply remains the same.
+Consumers are discouraged to use excess energy by making the cost high.
+Contrary to that during night time, demand is less compared to supply, and hence consumers are encouraged to consume power by providing it at a cheaper rate.
 All these are done to make/keep the power system stable.